Southclaws/samp-plugin-boilerplate/README.md

 This configures Appveyor to build the Windows version of the plugin whenever commits as pushed to GitHub.
 It will also upload the resulting `.dll` file to Bintray after a successful build.
 You must configure the Bintray fields with your own details.
 See [this page](https://www.appveyor.com/docs/deployment/bintray/) for more information.

-## Conclusion

-I hope someone found this useful for their next plugin, if there are any actual problems in the boilerplate code/setup I shall create a new repo and cherry-pick the commit over so it can be modified for future users.